pprometey/che-dev-blog/che-dev-blog/dev/security/PERM & Casbin - A Flexible Approach to Authorization in Cloud-Based Web Services and Applications.md

 The first version of this article was originally written as part of a research effort to find a flexible authorization mechanism for a corporate application our team was developing at the time.
 Standard solutions didn't fit our needs because we were building a **No-Code platform** for automating business processes for large enterprises and government agencies.

-The idea behind the platform was this: a business analyst, using a visual editor (built with React), could design user interfaces for various entities—such as a leave request form, product information, or employee data.
+The idea behind the platform was this: a business analyst, using a visual editor (built with React), could design user interfaces for various entities-such as a leave request form, product information, or employee data.
 They could configure access control for those entities, define business rules, and use a visual BPMN editor to create related business processes that interacted with these and other entities.

-Based on these metadata definitions, the backend (written in ASP.NET Core) would dynamically generate database objects on the fly—tables, relationships, views, indexes, keys, etc. The platform supported both MSSQL and Postgres.
+Based on these metadata definitions, the backend (written in ASP.NET Core) would dynamically generate database objects on the fly-tables, relationships, views, indexes, keys, etc. The platform supported both MSSQL and Postgres.
 SQL queries for interacting with these entities were also constructed dynamically (using `sqlkata`) based on the metadata.

-At compile time, the application had no knowledge of the data structures, roles, or access rules—it was the business analyst who defined all of this at runtime, during the actual implementation of the end product built on our platform.
+At compile time, the application had no knowledge of the data structures, roles, or access rules-it was the business analyst who defined all of this at runtime, during the actual implementation of the end product built on our platform.
 Access control, therefore, had to work not only at the level of the entities (i.e., tables), but also at the level of specific instances (i.e., individual rows in those tables).

 One of my first tasks was to design and implement such an authorization system.
-It needed to be flexible, general-purpose, and capable of adapting to the unique requirements of any customer—regardless of size or domain—without requiring changes to the platform’s core security and authorization logic.
+It needed to be flexible, general-purpose, and capable of adapting to the unique requirements of any customer-regardless of size or domain-without requiring changes to the platform’s core security and authorization logic.

 At the time of writing the original article (early 2021), the idea was still just a concept.
 But now, as I write this preface (mid-2025), I can say with confidence that the concept proved itself fully in practice.
 It was successfully implemented and met all the functional and non-functional requirements.
 The approach is solid and production-ready.